plblum/jivs/docs/Learning_Jivs/Presentation/Form_Presentation_of_Jivs_Validation.md

 ### Presentation for a Validation Summary

-A Validation Summary presents issues across the complete `ValueHostsManager`.
+A Validation Summary widget presents issues across the complete `ValueHostsManager`.

 Select the Presentation Function in the Validation Summary's markup: